II.

 In the home:

 Again, different situations call for different routines.
 Read the condition and make your visits accordingly.
 Pray for wisdom.
-However, a minimum of 1 visit per week is recommended until recovery is complete.

 c.